Car Insurance for Low Income Drivers

 No long forms.
 No calling around.
 No hard work.
 Just savings.

-Here is a review from a real Jerry user who found great savings on a budget: “Alexis, thank you so much for working with me.
+“Alexis, thank you so much for working with me.
 I am on a fixed income and you were able to lower my rates so that they are tolerable.
 Your staff were so friendly and explained everything.
-I will recommend you to everyone!” — Beverly Oliver
+I will recommend you to everyone!” - Satisfied Jerry User

 If you want to make your insurance rates more affordable, reducing your coverage is a good way to pay less—as long as you maintain the state-required minimum.